Embracing Change – A Think Piece by Uwem Umana

 Losses, failures, dwindling revenue, health and safety standards, lack of focus, complacency, inability to see the future, inability to be competitive, lack of insistence on highest standards, lack of setting very high goals, lack of raising the bar higher, having a false sense of security, leaders telling members of the team that the organization is doing well, etc. are some of the factors that lead organization to change and transform.

 The events that bring about change are orchestrated by circumstances that could be either pleasant or not pleasant (most of the time unpleasant).
-The events in the recent time where ENDSARS protest(In Nigeria) unearthed a lot of things in Nigeria like large warehouses where palliatives were stored, the cruelty of the police, the anger in the youth, the miscreants in the society, is still fresh in our memories.
+The events where the ENDSARS protest(In Nigeria) unearthed a lot of things in Nigeria like large warehouses where palliatives were stored, the cruelty of the police, the anger in the youth, the miscreants in the society, is still fresh in our memories.
 The pains and excessive hardship brought unto millions of people across the world because of Covid19 is before our very eyes.
-The delay in conceding defeat by incumbent POTUS, Mr. Trump has led to delayed transition plans in the US.
+The delay in conceding defeat by incumbent POTUS, Mr. Trump had led to delayed transition plans in the US.
 The mishandling of the Covid19 situation in the UK and the US had led to a very unfortunate massive loss of lives.
-Families finances, economics, social and mental wellbeing have had to be adjusted accordingly to support the new lifestyle ushered in because of COVID-19 19 pandemic.
-New ways of meeting with family members, friends, colleagues have had to be adopted.
-Computers and screens have taken more prominence in our lives than ever before.
-The vulnerable in our societies have experienced a heightened sense of anxiety and compromise in their physical movement.
-They now exercise indoors as they cannot afford to risk being in contact with other people.
-New ways of dressing have had to be adopted and sanitation and hygiene have been stepped up in individual and corporate lives in a bid to curtail the spread of the virus.
-It has been an era of unprecedented change and change like we do know, is always not easy to accept.
+Families finances, economics, social and mental wellbeing have had to be adjusted accordingly to support the new lifestyle ushered in because of COVID-19 19 pandemic and the more recent Ukrain and Russian War.

 As a business analyst, I welcome this sort of development.
 Yes, it may wrack a few nerves, but that is usually what is needed to bring about change, especially sustainable change.
 As a change specialist, I am always on the watch out for these sorts of occurrences and actually celebrate them.
 The change process has begun for many homes and organisations and trust me, for the better.
 Some families and homes are still figuring out what to adapt and change, while some are already embedding some new practices.
 In business analysis we have what is called the SARAH model for change.
 This model simply describes the stages that stakeholders pass through before finally embracing change.